dhivyadharshini2006/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 Step 1: Setup Lending and Borrowing Mechanism
 Users deposit ETH into the contract as liquidity.

+Step 2:
 Depositors receive interest based on their deposits.

+Step 3:
 Borrowers can borrow ETH but must provide collateral (e.g., 150% of the borrowed amount).

+Step 4:
 Interest on borrowed funds is calculated dynamically based on utilization rate.

-Step 2: Implement Overcollateralization
+Step 5: Implement Overcollateralization
 If a borrower’s collateral value drops below a certain liquidation threshold, their collateral is liquidated to repay the debt.

-Step 3: Allow Liquidation
+Step 6: Allow Liquidation
 If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.